 AI Systems Inventory

-AI systems and tools will be Inventoried annually by the GCSU IT department and reported to University Senate though the Resources, Planning and Institutional Policy standing committee.
+AI systems and tools will be Inventoried annually by the GCSU IT department and reported to University Senate through the Resources, Planning and Institutional Policy standing committee.

 The GCSU Division of Information Technology will maintain an inventory of all AI-based software purchased by the university.
 Inventory will include the tool name, vendor, tool type, AI-model type, description of data interaction, and purpose.